dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ![Figure showing the Q/R data item and Block tables format (SVG)](https://github.com/dns-stats/draft-dns-capture-format/blob/master/draft-05/qr_data_format.svg)

 A C-DNS file begins with a file header containing a file type identifier and a preamble.
-The preamble contains information on file format version and parameters.
+The preamble contains information on file format version and block parameters.

 The file header is followed by a series of data blocks.